 • A single sheep, on average, provides around 4.5 kg of wool per year, the equivalent of 10+ metres of fabric.

-• This 4.5 kg of wool is enough to make six sweaters, three suit and trouser combinations, or the fabric to cover one large sofa.
+• 4.5 kg of wool is enough to make six sweaters, three suit and trouser combinations, or the fabric to cover one large sofa.

 • World sheep numbers in 2022 rose to 1.296 billion head, up by about 8.65 million from the 2021 numbers.